 Reports also show that the rosé Champagne category in particular continues to grow, with the thirst particularly apparent in the UK.
 This pretty pink sparkling wine is seen as a premium beverage and there are many serious examples worth seeking out.

 Rosé Champagnes can be more expensive than their white counterparts.
 This is largely because production quantities are lower and the additional production costs of high quality, still red wine pushes up prices.

 While non-vintage rosé Champagne is still a popular choice with consumers, Jan Konetzki, consultant sommelier and director of wine at the Four Seasons, notes that vintage and prestige cuvée rosé Champagnes are gaining traction among consumers, particularly in restaurants.

 It’s easy to see why, as many of the best examples can work brilliantly at the dinner table – whether it’s Valentine’s Day or not.

-The list below features rosé Champagnes reviewed by our experts and available at a range of prices, including those below £30-a-bottle, wines between £40 and £50, and those right up to £300.
+The list below features rosé Champagnes reviewed by our experts and available at a range of prices, with some great value options under £30 to more expensive choices over £300 a bottle.